AstrotalkUK

 • Terrain Camera (TCAM)

-• Low-Frequency Spectrometer (LFS) to investigate radiation burst from the sun and cosmos.
+• Low-Frequency Spectrometer (LFS) to investigate radiation bursts from the sun and cosmos.

-• Lunar Lander Neutrons and Dosimetry (LND), a neutron detector from the University of Kiel University in Germany
+• Lunar Lander Neutrons and Dosimetry (LND), a neutron detector from the University of Kiel in Germany

-• A mini “lunar biosphere” experiment designed by 28 Chinese universities consisting of a 0.8 litre capacity enclosure weighing 3 kilograms.
-The biosphere contains silkworm eggs, and seeds fro cress and potatoes.
+• A mini “lunar biosphere” experiment designed by 28 Chinese universities, consisting of a 0.8 litre capacity enclosure weighing 3 kilograms.
+The biosphere contains silkworm eggs and seeds for cress and potatoes.
 Once on the lunar surface, this mini biosphere will maintain a humidity and temperature (1 to 30 degrees centigrade) whilst the lunar surface temperature varies from +100 to -100 degrees centigrade.
-A HD camera will live stream from the lunar surface the hatching eggs and sprouting seeds during the first two weeks of the mission.
+An HD camera will live-stream from the lunar surface, showing the hatching eggs and sprouting seeds during the first two weeks of the mission.

 Rover